Krachn/PortfolioAlt/doc/system_doc.md

 This is how functions in the presentation layer work:

 Flask handels most of the heavy lifting for us, including handling what request get sent to what function.
 Our functions (and when they are called by Flask) are as follows:
+* `request_logging()`: Gets called BEFORE each request to the server is handheld.
+Its function is to logg each request to the server.
 * `main_page()`: Gets called when the URL `/` is requested.
 Using the datalayer, Jinja2, and the `main.html` template this function returns the main page of the portfolio to whoever sent the request.
 * `list_page()`: Gets called when the URL `/list` is requested.
 Using the datalayer, Jinja2, and the `list.html` template this function EITHER returns the default list page (containing all the projects) OR if it has been requested using a `POST` it instead returns the list page containing a list of projects that fit the search parameters contained in the `POST` request.
 * `technique_page()`: Gets called when the  URL `/techniques` is requested.
 Using the datalayer, Jinja2, and the `techniques.html` template this function returns the techniques page of the portfolio populated with all the techniques found in our datalayer to whoever sent the request.